jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Configure Jack with QJackCtl
 Jamulus clients need [Jack](https://jackaudio.org/){: target="_blank" rel="noopener noreferrer"} to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
-1. Open the command shell e.g. with Crtl-Alt-T and
+1. Open the command shell e.g. with Ctrl-Alt-T and
 1. Execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
 2. Configure your audio interface as follows (the exact settings for Jack will depend on what your audio interface/sound card is capable of):